-The collection site will have shelter, seating, and hot food and drink.
+The collection site will have hot food and drink.

 Safety is our top priority.
 After that, the main focus is accuracy.
 Your navigator will know what addresses have ordered collections, and how many trees we have to collect.
 It is very important that we collect all the trees that have been ordered, but no others.
 There may be many trees out for collection; only some of them are ours.
 We must collect ours, and no others.
 If there is any doubt, err on the side of caution, and consult your navigator.

 The site has a large area of hard standing on which vehicles can be driven, although it has soil and vegetation on top and can get very muddy.
 A concrete kerb forms the boundary between this and an open field, on which vehicles cannot be taken.
 We can stack trees on the field along this kerb line and also along the opposite side of the hard standing area, leaving a gap for vehicles to reverse and turn.
-Trees should ideally be stacked fairly neatly, trunk end facing towards the hard standing.
-This year, the site may have to accommodate up to 2000 trees – ours and those collected by Princess Alice Hospice.
-Our trees will need to stacked some way back onto the field, and be banked three or four trees deep.
+Trees should ideally be stacked fairly neatly.
+The site may have to accommodate up to 2000 trees – ours and those collected by Princess Alice Hospice.
+Our trees may need to stacked some way back onto the field, and be banked three or four trees deep.
 We need to leave the entire hard standing area clear for the large vehicles that will eventually process and remove the trees.

 You will need to wear gear appropriate to the weather.
-Unless we’re very lucky, it will be wet, and even if it isn’t raining, trees left out overnight will be wet.
-The collection site will almost certainly be muddy.
+Unless we’re very lucky, it will be wet, and even if it isn’t raining, trees left out overnight may be wet.
+Unless the ground is frozen solid, the collection site will be very muddy.
 Bear in mind that it may be cold, but you are likely to get quite warm with the exercise!
-We will provide a high-visibility jacket, but this is just a thin layer.
+We will provide a high-visibility jacket, which you should wear for safety, but this is just a thin layer.

 An explorer, adventurer and TV presenter, Dwayne's been seen in BAFTA nominated Channel 5 series Race to the Pole, on BBC Springwatch, Countryfile, National Geographic and Disney+.